tbrixey/the-temporary-plane/src/handlers/quests/README.md

 # Quests

 You have to have questing in any good RPG.
 This is where we handle most things questing.
 Getting, finding, dropping.
+You can't do anything with quests while you are in transit.
+The only place you can check quests is inside a city.

 #### GET